Finaps/technology-radar/.requirements/software-requirement-document.md

 ### 4.7 Maintainability

-- The Tech Radar's content will be mantained by the Finaps Panel of Tech, giving updates to it according to the periodical meetings had by the team. s
+- The Tech Radar's content will be maintained by the Finaps Panel of Tech, giving updates to it according to the periodical meetings had by the team.
-- All Finaps engineers will aslso be responsable of mantaining the radar by actively participating via the Change Requests feature at any time they consider necessary.
+- All Finaps engineers will also be responsible of maintaining the radar by actively participating via the Change Requests feature at any time they consider necessary.

 ### 4.8 Transferability

-The Tech Radar should be able to adapted in the future for future hardware and software changes and/or environments, as well as it should be simple and easy to install/unininstall on new enviromnents.
+The Tech Radar should be able to adapted in the future for hardware and software changes ass well as new environments, and it should be simple and easy to install/uninstall on new environments.

 ## 5. Definitions and Acronyms